-- One of the first things that you need to do is to place the schedule of this class in your calendar in order to keep up with when assignments/quizzes are to be completed. - At the beginning of the semester 16 of your modules will be open for you to complete.
+- You are required to complete one module per week.
+The week starts on each Monday and the assignments/quizzes are due each Sunday evening @ 11:59 pm.
+One of the first things that you need to do is to place the schedule of this class in your calendar to keep up with when assignments/quizzes are to be completed. - At the beginning of the semester all modules will be open for you to complete.
 You should complete at least, one module per week.
 The due date for each week's assignments and quiz must be completed before 11:59 each Sunday night.
-When you are finished with a module you may work ahead on the next modules. - Modules 1-8 must be completed by March 17th @ 11:59 PM.
-After March 17th you will not be allowed to complete anything in Modules 1-8. - IMPORTANT Information: Have all Lab assignments, and Quizzes for Modules 1-8 completed by MARCH 17th @ 11:59 pm - Modules 9-15 will be due before April 30th @ 11:59 pm for 5 extra points to your assignment score. - IMPORTANT Information: Have all Lab assignments, and Quizzes for Modules 9-16 completed by April 30th @ 11:59pm.
+When you are finished with a module you may work ahead on the next modules. - Final exam must be completed by December 4th @ 11:59pm.